Magenta converse sneakers on painted concrete ground reading yes, maybe, no

 Don't be scared by the stories

 If you pay attention to the headlines when it comes to college admission, you might believe that no one is getting in anywhere!
-The truth is, the majority of the colleges and universities in this country admit more students than they reject.
+The truth is that the majority of the colleges and universities in this country admit more students than they reject.
 If you are worried about your chance for admission and are willing to explore beyond the very narrow band of highly selective colleges, you will find many options that could be a great fit for you.
 Compare your academic profile to those of recently admitted and enrolled students at any college you’re considering.
-(Most colleges provide this information on their website, but contact the school if you can’t find it.)
+Most colleges provide this information on their website but contact the school if you can’t find it.
 Ask your high school counselor for additional advice and guidance as it applies to your record and school.

 Choosing a college because your friends are going there or because of where it ranks on a list does not take into account who you are and who you will become.
 College is a match to be made, not a prize to be won.
-The most important measure of your college success is finding a school that simply fits, one that feels right.
+The most important measure of your college success is finding a school that simply fits—a college that feels right.
 Finding a good fit requires time and introspection.
-Visiting a college’s website, learning about campus events and guest speakers, and getting in touch with current students and faculty are good ways to supplement a campus visit—or to decide if you even want to spend the time and money on a visit.
+Visiting a college’s website, learning about campus events and guest speakers, and getting in touch with current students and faculty are good ways to supplement a campus visit, or to decide if you even want to spend the time and money on a visit.

 Related: 4 Key Ways to Find Your College Fit